 Is actual loss of blood necessary for successful Blood Stasis treatment?
 Not necessarily.
 But when carried out at specific acupuncture points it can be very effective.

 For instance, there is a blood-letting treatment for acutely sore throats, where there is often a degree of Blood Stasis.
 (When I got a sore throat I first used needles at the point in question to alleviate the pain.
 However, this wasn’t successful until I started releasing a few drops of blood from the point: then the improvement was considerable.)

 Does it hurt?
 Well, yes – a tiny bit!
 But no more than pricking your finger with a needle – and think of the benefits!
 The temporary discomfort is so much less than the ongoing soreness in the throat!

-Here's a tip for reducing any discomfort.
-Before this or any treatment that might cause you anxiety, take a deep breath then, as it begins, breathe out explosively in one long out-breath.
+Here’s a tip for reducing any discomfort.
+Before this or any treatment that might cause you anxiety, take a deep breath then, as the needle inserts, breathe out explosively in one long out-breath.

 There is evidence that giving blood regularly reduces the frequency of heart attacks.
 (Click here to read the paper in question.)

 Why might this be?
-Presumably because your body has to create more blood to replenish the space, and that new blood will be comparatively fresh and new, less full of garbage.
+Presumably because your body has to create more blood to replenish the blood donated, and that new blood will be comparatively fresh and new, less full of garbage.
 (Garbage?: new technical term in Chinese medicine.)

-However, if you wish to donate blood, please do it responsibly, using good hygiene, and properly monitored.
+However, if you wish to donate blood, please do it responsibly, using good hygiene, and be properly monitored.
 Your local blood transfusion services will be delighted with your company and most grateful.
-They'll also ask questions and do tests to make sure you are healthy enough to give blood and that the blood you give is up to standard.
+They’ll also ask questions and do tests to make sure you are healthy enough to give blood and that the blood you give is up to standard.